 Whereas drama raises low spiritual conditions (more earthly) to our perception, epic poetry brings higher spiritual conditions (more heavenly) to our perception.

 Among the doctrines Steiner adopted from various religions are karma and reincarnation.
 Focusing on these concepts helps us to comprehend what Steiner meant about art arising from the spirit realm.

-Art comes out of our nightly excursions into the spirit world, and it also comes out of our previous lives in the spirit world.
-We live in that world between our earthly lives, according to Steiner.
-The spirit world leaves its marks on us (Steiner taught that children are born with memories of the spirit world — see “Thinking Cap”).
-We are visitors from a faraway place that we often revisit.
-We go there during our many hours of sleep and during the many, many spiritual lives we lead between our many, many earthly lives.
-Art helps us to make our return visits, and it provides us with links to the great beyond during our periods of physical existence on Earth.
+Art comes out of our nightly excursions into the spirit realm, and it also comes out of our previous lives in the spirit realm.
+We live in that realm between our earthly lives, according to Steiner.
+The spirit realm leaves its marks on us (Steiner taught that children are born with memories of the spirit realm — see “Thinking Cap”).
+During our lives on Earth, we are visitors from a faraway place that we often revisit.
+We go there during our many hours of sleep and during our communings with the powers of art.
+Art helps us to make our return visits, it provides us with links to the great beyond, during our periods of physical existence on Earth.